Proven-Paradox/shaper-system/Handbook.md

 ## Step 5: Elemental Properties
 In settings where elemental magic is common, characters can start with a weakness to one element and a resistance to one other.
 The available elements are Fire, Ice, Sky, Earth, Light, and Dark.
 Elemental properties are not appropriate for all settings or all characters.
 Consult your Arbiter on whether you should do this for your character when creating them.
-When receiving damage in an element a combatant is weak to, the attacker rolls three ten-sided dice and drops the **lowest** die to calculate the damage done (instead of the normal two ten-sided).
-When receiving damage in an element a combatant is resistant to, the attacker rolls three ten-sided dice and drops the **highest** die.
+When receiving damage in an element a combatant is weak to, the attacker rolls three 10-sided dice and drops the **lowest** die to calculate the damage done (instead of the normal two ten-sided).
+When receiving damage in an element a combatant is resistant to, the attacker rolls three 10-sided dice and drops the **highest** die.

-> Note that steps 7 and 8 can be skipped while still ending with a working character.
-If this is your first time trying S3 and you want to get straight into it, you can skip these steps, and with them skip reading chapters 7 and 8.
-This will let you get a taste of the system without committing to reading every word of this book.
-If you play for a while and find you like the system, you can come back to these steps.
-You should still do step 9 because of the significant effect is has on your character's performance.

-## Step 6: Lesson
-Next you choose one Lesson.
-Lessons represent a character specializing in specific abilities or fighting styles in the form of passive or conditional bonuses.
-Lessons are listed in [Chapter 7](#chapter-7-lessons).

-> XU-808's sheet is nearly complete.
-After looking over the options, Eric decides to take the Superior Scanner Lesson, reasoning it could represent being built with advanced scanning equipment.
->
-> Meanwhile Lydia takes the same Lesson because she expects to be using Scan to find enemy weaknesses a lot and wants to get as much as she can out of said actions.

-## Step 8: Utility
-Next, you choose one Utility.
-Utilities represent non-combat specializations, giving you a boost to certain Skills or a new option that gives the character broader capabilities off the battlefield.
-You may only choose a Utility with the standard 3 XP cost; Utilities that cost additional XP cannot be taken as your free Utility.
-Utilities are listed in [Chapter 8](#chapter-8-utilities)

-> Eric decides Eidetic Memory is an easy choice to represent XU-808's computer having perfect memory.
->
-> Meanwhile Lidia just likes being able to ask the Arbiter to fill in occasional gaps in her memory, so she takes the Eidetic Memory Utility to give an explanation on how she keeps all those details in her head.
+When striking multiple targets with different elemental properties (such as with an area of effect), first resolve all targets that are neither resistant nor weak to the element by rolling two ten-siders as normal.
+After that, roll an additional die, then apply the highest two against foes weak to your chosen element and the lowest two against resistant foes.
+Extra dice rolled this way are affected by Boon and Bane normally.
+If you have to roll dice in two phases (as described in the previous paragraph), Boon or Bane triggered during the first phase (against elementally neutral targets) cannot reroll the die rolled during the second phase.

+> For example, Anezka is using the Elemental Blast Ability with Ice element against a target that is weak to Ice along with two targets that are neutral toward Ice.
+She also has Boon 4.
+To damage the two neutral opponents, she rolls the normal two dice, getting a 9 and a 4.
+She rerolls the 4 and gets a 1 (Boon backfires sometimes), so her final die result is 9 + 1 + her Mental Offense.
+> She now targets the Ice-weak target by rolling a third die, getting a 2.
+Since she already used Boon to reroll the 4 earlier, she cannot reroll the 2.
+She still drops the lowest two dice, so for this foe her final result is 9 + 2 + her Mental Offense.

-## Step 9: Talent
+## Step 6: Talent
 Finally, you choose one talent.
 Talents are described in full in [Chapter 9](#chapter-9-talents); these are major changes that help define what your character is good at.

 > Eric looks over the available Talents for something that looks interesting.
 He spots Sturdy Shield and decides that could represent XU-808 having energy shields.